zeph-yr/Chirality/README.md

 ## How To Use
 - Place Chirality.dll in Plugins folder
 - Click on any map, try the three new game modes and have fun!
 Inverse can be pure chaos for some maps ^^
+- Requires: BS_Utils, BSML, SongCore.
+BS 1.18.0+

+**Use Mod Settings Menu:**
-- To change the game mode diffs that the mod will apply the mirroring to: Go to Mod Settings.
-You must click OK to apply the changes.
-Changing modes for OST/DLC requires a game restart after clicking OK to take effect.
+- To change the game mode diffs that the mod will apply the mirroring to
-- To enable or disable the mod: Go to Mod Settings.
-You must click OK to apply the changes.
+- To enable and disable the mod
+- **You must click OK to apply the changes.
+Changing modes for OST/DLC requires a game restart after clicking OK to take effect.**
 - Mirrored maps are not active in Multiplayer, however those generated in Solo will be displayed.
 To avoid confusion, it is recommended to restart the game before going into MP: This will clear them from the display
-- Requires: BS_Utils, BSML, SongCore.
-BS 1.18.0+

 ## Scores
 - Scores will post to ScoreSaber under separate game mode leaderboards that everyone with this mod can play on!